volodymyrhudyma/blog/content/blog/2020-05-16-async-await-in-javascript.md

 Have you noticed that something is wrong?
 Why do we still use `then` when we are talking about `async/await`?

-Actually, there's good reason for that: `await` won’t work in the top-level code, so basically we can't do that (as you remember, `await` has to be used in pair with `async`):
+Actually, there's a good reason for that: `await` won’t work in the top-level code, so basically we can't do that (as you remember, `await` has to be used in pair with `async`):

 ```javascript
 const result = await example(); // Bad